 C. Time Limit Waiver/Extensions by Mutual Consent.
-The City may require that the applicant submit a waiver of time limits as a condition the application for the processing of a Tentative Map and/or Tentative Parcel Map for the purpose of permitting concurrent processing of related approvals or an environmental review of the same project per the Map Act (Section 66451.1).
+Time limits may be extended or waived by mutual consent of the City and the applicant The City may require that the applicant submit a waiver of time limits as a condition the application for the processing of a Tentative Map and/or Tentative Parcel Map for the purpose of permitting concurrent processing of related approvals entitlement applications or an environmental review of the same project per the Map Act (Section 66451.1) [DZ1]